-These consolidated financial statements were authorized for issuance by the Board of Directors on May 29, 2018.
-The Company prepared these consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), and the interpretations of the International Financial Reporting Standards Interpretations Committee ("IFRIC") in effect at January 1, 2017.
+These condensed consolidated financial statements ("interim financial statements") were authorized for issuance by the Board of Directors on August 28, 2018.
+The Company prepared these interim financial statements in accordance with International Accounting Standard 34, Interim Financial Reporting ("IAS 34") using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), and the interpretations of the International Financial Reporting Standards Interpretations Committee ("IFRIC") in effect at January 1, 2017.

-Notes to the Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2018 and year ended December 31, 2017 (unaudited, expressed in Canadian dollars)
+Notes to the Condensed Consolidated Interim Financial Statements For the six months ended June 30, 2018 and year ended December 31, 2017 (unaudited, expressed in Canadian dollars)